octopus-foundation/backend-cookbook/idempotent-operations/idempotent-operations.md

 }
 ```

+Each idempotent request should have unique "Trx" - operation id.
+We will talk about it later.

+# When to use idempotency
+- client-server communication
+- eventbus messages processing
+- external apis execution
+- callbacks from external apis

+In short - in every case when you need to be sure, that other part got your message and process it.

+## client-server communication

 In the context of a client-server setup, idempotent operations are especially important.
 This is because when a client makes a request to a server, it is not always guaranteed that the request will reach the server,
 or that the server will process it or that client will get response.
 If the client makes the same request multiple times,